Miquela

-Miquela Sousa, or Lil Miquela, is a fictional American character created by Trevor McFedries and Sara DeCou.
-The project began in 2016 as an Instagram profile.
-The account details a fictional narrative which presents Miquela as a CGI character and model in conflict with other digital projects while marketing a variety of brands, primarily in fashion.
-As a marketing tool, Miquela has been featured in product endorsements for streetwear and luxury brands such as Calvin Klein and Prada.
-The account amassed more than a million followers in its first two years.
-Miquela has over 2.8 million instagram followers.
+Miquela Sousa, also called Lil Miquela, or known mononymously by the stage name Miquela, is a fictional American character, singer and social media personality created by Trevor McFedries and Sara DeCou.
+The character was created as a 20-year-old girl of Brazilian-American heritage.
+The character began in 2016 as an Instagram profile that details a fictional narrative which presents Miquela as a CGI character and model in conflict with other digital projects while marketing a variety of brands, primarily in fashion.
+Miquela has been featured in product endorsements for streetwear and luxury brands such as Calvin Klein and Prada.
+The account gained more than a million followers within its first two years.

-Origins
+Origins and career

-The character Miquela is a teenaged Instagram model from Downey, California.
-Miquela's first Instagram post was made on April 23, 2016.
+The fictional character is a teenage Instagram model from Downey, California.
+Her first Instagram post was made on April 23, 2016.
 British model Emily Bador was rumored to be Miquela; Bador has denied managing the account but openly acknowledged the physical similarity between herself and the character.

-In April 2018, Brud, a Los Angeles-based startup led by McFedries, announced that it was the creator of both the character and the Instagram account.
+In April 2018, a second, similar character known as Bermuda "hacked" into the Miquela account, deleted all photos of Miquela and replaced them with photos of the Bermuda character.
+Miquela and Bermuda were then revealed to both be characters created by Brud, a Los Angeles-based startup led by McFedries and Decou.